quanteda/quanteda_landing/content/performance.markdown

 ---
 title: "Comparing the performance of quanteda with other R packages"
-author: "Kohei Watanabe, Stefan Müller, and Kenneth Benoit"
+author: "Kohei Watanabe and Stefan Müller"
-date: "2018-04-10"
+date: "2018-05-02"
 ---

 One of the most frequent questions about the **quanteda** (version 1.2.1) package concerns the performance and execution time compared with other packages for quantitative text analysis.
 In this short blog post, we compare **quanteda** with the popular [**tm**](https://cran.r-project.org/package=tm) (version 0.7.3) and [**tidytext**](tidytext package) (version 0.1.8) packages.
-We focus on three major steps of text analysis that can be accomplished in all three packages: tokenizing text, removing certain features from a corpus/tokens object, and creating a document-feature matrix (also called document-term matrix).
+We focus on three major operations of text analysis that can be accomplished in all three packages: tokenization, feature selection, and document-feature matrix (or document-term matrix) construction.

-We measure the execution time with the **microbenchmark** package repeated each step 20 times for each package and creating summary statistics.
+We measure the execution time with the **microbenchmark**.
+We repeat each operation 20 times to obtain distribution of execution time.
+The benchmarking code is [available in the website repository](https://github.com/quanteda/quanteda_landing/tree/master/content/performance.Rmarkdown).

+## 1. Preparation

-**quanteda** supports multi-threading but it defaults to only two threads due to CRAN's regulation, so you have to set the value through `quanteda.options()`.
+**quanteda** supports multi-threading but the number of threads defaults to two due to CRAN's regulation, so users have to set the value through `quanteda.options()` to maximize its performance.

 ```r
 quanteda_options("threads" = 8)
 ```

-## 1. Create a corpus

-First, we create a corpus from 6000 articles published in the Guardian.
-The corpus consists of over 5.3 million tokens and is part of **quanteda.corpora**, a package with several text corpora.
+We use a corpus from 6000 articles published in *the Guardian* for benchmarking.
+The corpus consists of over 5.3 million tokens and is part of **quanteda.corpora**.

 ```r